How to apply for a residence permit for studies at a university or university college.

 Current waiting time

 If you do not need a visa for travel to Sweden, you should be able to show a copy of the decision when you arrive.
-As soon as possible after you have arrived in Sweden, you should visit the Migration Board to be fingerprinted and photographed.
+As soon as possible after you have arrived in Sweden, you should book an appointment to be fingerprinted and photographed.
 When your residence permit card is ready, it will be sent to your address in Sweden.

 You may workIf you obtain a permit for studies at university or university college you may work over the same period as the residence permit.
 You do not need a special work permit.
 When you apply for work, you need to include copies of documents that show that you have the right to stay and work in Sweden.
 You also need to bring your residence permit card with you.
 The employer will want to know the duration of your right to work in Sweden and if there are any limitations in your permit.
 The person that hires you will ask for a copy of the documents and will notify the Tax Agency of your employment.

 The permit validity periodYou will be granted a residence permit for the intended study period but not past the time for which your passport remains valid.
 Even if you have been accepted to several years of studying, you can usually get a residence permit for one year at a time.
 If you need to stay after your permit expires, e.g. because you need to resit an exam, apply to extend it prior to the expiration date.

 The Migration Board can withdraw your permitThe Swedish Migration Board can withdraw your residence permit if, for example:

 - you have not commenced studies at the place of learning

 - you do not satisfy the support requirement

 - you deliberately provide incorrect information.